SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jfrog-artifactory-opentelemetry.md

 <img src={useBaseUrl('img/integrations/app-development/jfrog-Artifactory.png')} alt="Thumbnail icon" width="80"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="45"/>

-The Sumo Logic App for Artifactory provides insight into your [JFrog Artifactory](https://jfrog.com/artifactory/) binary repository.
-The App provides preconfigured Dashboards that include an Overview of your system, Traffic, Requests and Access, Download Activity, Cache Deployment Activity, and Non-Cached Deployment Activity.
+The Sumo Logic app for Artifactory provides insight into your [JFrog Artifactory](https://jfrog.com/artifactory/) binary repository.
+The app provides preconfigured Dashboards that include an Overview of your system, Traffic, Requests and Access, Download Activity, Cache Deployment Activity, and Non-Cached Deployment Activity.
 Artifactory logs are sent to Sumo Logic through OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Artifactory-OpenTelemetry/Artifactory-Schematics.png' alt="Artifactory-Schematics" />

 ## Fields creation in Sumo Logic for Artifactory

-Following are the Tags which will be created as part of Artifactory App install if not already present.
+Following are the Tags which will be created as part of Artifactory app install if not already present.

 * `sumo.datasource`.
 Has fixed value of **artifactory**

 ## Prerequisites

-This section provides instructions for configuring log collection for Artifactory for the Sumo Logic App.
+This section provides instructions for configuring log collection for Artifactory for the Sumo Logic app.

-The Sumo Logic App for Artifactory collects data from the following logs:
+The Sumo Logic app for Artifactory collects data from the following logs:

 - `artifactory.log`.
 The main Artifactory log file that contains data on Artifactory server activity.
 - `access.log`.
 The security log containing important information about accepted and denied requests, configuration changes, and password reset requests.
 The originating IP address for each event is also recorded.